Alo (Skins series 6): Plot

-After explaining the situation to Rich, and having Franky attempt to persuade him to get back together with Mini, Alo resolves to go to Poppy's house and break up with her.
+Alo resolves to go to Poppy's house and break up with her.
 However, it is her fourteenth birthday and Poppy has been bragging to her friends about it, resulting in Alo's break-up attempt causing her utmost humiliation and devastation.
 In her anger, Poppy reports Alo to the police, resulting in him being dragged out of his exam, charged with statutory rape and suspended from school.
 Alo fails to convince anyone that he did not know Poppy was underage, mostly due to his inability to say the right thing and their refusal to listen, but is eventually bailed out by Rich, the only person who hasn't turned their back on Alo.
 Alo reluctantly calls Poppy and berates her for her actions, but as she is about to apologise, the phone is grabbed by her aggressive father, who threatens Alo and hangs up.
 Alo runs away from home and starts to sleep in a playground - despite his reputation.

-Realising that Mini is the root of his troubles, he goes to her house and confronts her.
+Alo is found by Dewi, his family's farmworker, who tells him his parents are both worried about him, before comparing him to Peter Pan and giving him money if he does want to run away.
+Deciding to stay and sort his problems out, he goes to Mini's house and confronts her, seeing her as the root of his problems.
 Although she forces him to leave, he manages to get through to her and tell her that he doesn't like her as she is behaving, causing her to cry.

-After living rough a little longer and pondering running away, Alo is eventually found by Dewi, his family's farmworker, who tells him his parents are both worried about him, before comparing him to Peter Pan and giving him money if he does want to run away.
-Deciding to stay and sort his problems out, he goes to Poppy's house to confront her parents.
+Alo goes to Poppy's house to confront her parents.
 There, Poppy tells her parents that what she told the police was a lie, only for a massive argument to erupt between Poppy's parents, and Alo, seeing how upset Poppy is with it, ends it by bellowing at the two to shut up.
 He tells the father that Poppy's allegations are true, and he indeed engaged in sexual activity with her without knowledge of her age.
 Unfortunately, his speech is not enough for them to reconsider as he ends up getting beaten up and then thrown out by Poppy's father, who tells him that he will see him in court.
 Alo picks himself up and returns home.
 The next day, Mini comes to his farm and confronts him, but just as she is about to tell Alo about her pregnancy, Alo receives a phonecall from Poppy, who tells him that her parents have split up, and that her mother has forced her father to drop the charges and threatened to report him for beating Alo up the night before.
 They part on good terms, but Alo hangs up to find that Mini has gone.